-Businesses, across a plethora of industries, are beginning to see the vast improvements big data analytics can make to customer experiences and market practices.
-Yet, this is just the surface of the business applications that data analysis can be applied to.
-If you turn the lens inward, qualitative data analysis can give organisations a competitive advantage by helping managers improve operational efficiency, manage staff appropriately, develop employee talent and encourage staff retention.
+Businesses, across a plethora of industries, are making vast improvement with data analytics.
+Whats more, improving customer experience and market practice is not the sole advantage.
+If you turn the lens inward, qualitative data analysis can give organisations a competitive advantage.
+It does this by helping managers improve;

-The insights gathered from qualitative data analysis allow managers to steer away from the traditional KPIs that are often rigid and counterproductive and, instead, create goals that factor in crucial elements such as motivational levels, work satisfaction, and employee potential.
+Insights gathered from qualitative data analysis allow managers to steer away from traditional, rigid and counterproductive KPIs.
+In addition, managers can create goals that factor in crucial elements such as levels of motivation and work satisfaction.

-The insights from qualitative data analysis allow you to understand why people feel the way they do, allowing organisations to mould your managerial style to benefit your staff’s occupational progress and mental well-being, and to create a working environment that continually achieves better results.
+What’s more, insights from qualitative data analysis allow you to understand why people feel the way they do.
+Which, subsequently, allows organisations to mould the managerial style to benefit staff’s occupational progress and mental well-being.
+As well as create a working environment that continually achieves better results.

-Begin by asking your staff what they believe are indicators of workplace satisfaction and motivation and compare this with any staff complaints about current performance management.
-By monitoring the results through data analysis, you can track how staff feel about the current management style, whilst learning the necessary steps for adaption.
+Begin by asking staff what they believe are indicators of workplace satisfaction and motivation.
+In conjunction, compare this with any staff complaints about current performance management.
+By monitoring the results through data analysis, track how staff feel about the current management style.
+Whilst learning the necessary steps for adaption.

 Listening to Staff

-As business-leaders, we can often get wrapped up in hitting targets, turning over a profit and keeping our customers happy.
-Whilst these are all important factors, listening to your employees shouldn’t be overlooked and certainly not limited to a single employee survey, once in a blue moon.
-This will understandably result in your staff feeling like their voices are not heard.
+Business-leaders can often get wrapped up in hitting targets or keeping customers happy.
+However, whilst these are all important factors, listening to your employees shouldn’t be overlooked.
+Neither should a single employee survey, once in a blue moon, be the answer.

-(For a more in-depth analysis of the dos and don’ts of listening in the workplace, take a look at this article)
+(For an in-depth analysis of the dos and don’ts of employee experience, take a look at this article)

-To get the most out of their employees, managers must make it their mission to regularly collate information from their staff and provide a base for effective communication.
-Employees should always be a part of the discussions and adaptions, as this is conducive to a healthy and beneficial work environment for all involved.
+To get the most out of employees, managers must make it their mission to regularly collate information from their staff.
+And to provide a base for effective communication.
+Employees should always be a part of the discussions and adaptions.

 Predicting Staff Unhappiness